Single malt whisky: Vatting, dilution, and bottling

-To be called a single malt whisky in Scotland, a bottle may only contain whisky distilled from malted barley and produced at a single distillery.
+To be called a single malt whisky in Scotland, a bottle may only contain whisky distilled from malted barley and produced at a single distillery, distilled entirely in pot stills.
 The regulations of other countries may allow malted rye.

 If the bottle is the product of malt whiskies produced at more than one distillery, the whisky is called a blended malt or vatted malt, or pure malt.
 If a single malt is mixed with grain whisky, the result is a blended whisky.
 Single malts can be bottled by the distillery that produced them or by an independent bottler.

 The age statement on a bottle of single malt whisky is the age of the youngest malt in the mix, as commonly the whiskies of several years are mixed in a vat to create a more consistent house style.
 On occasion, the product of a single cask of whisky is bottled without being vatted with other casks, and released as a "Single Cask" offering.
 However, it is not always clear what the term "single cask" refers to.
 At least some producers release vatting of multiple barrels that have been matured together for one final period in a larger single cask as "single cask" whisky.

 While cask strength, or undiluted, whisky (sometimes having an alcohol content upwards of 60%) has recently become popular, the vast majority of whisky is diluted to its "bottling strength" - between 40% and 46% ABV - and bottled for sale.

 Chill filtration

 Whisky can be "chill filtered": chilled to precipitate out fatty acid esters and then filtered to remove them.
 Most whiskies are bottled this way, unless specified as unchillfiltered or non-chill filtered.
 Unchillfiltered whisky will often turn cloudy when stored at cool temperatures or when cool water is added to them, and this is perfectly normal.
 This cloudy appearance is aesthetic only and does not negatively impact the spirit.

-Generally speaking, single malt whisky that is bottled at a proof =/> 46% ABV (92 proof) does not turn cloudy when cooled (other whiskies and spirits have differing thresholds).
+Generally speaking, single malt whisky that is bottled at a proof ≥ 46% ABV (92 proof) does not turn cloudy when cooled (other whiskies and spirits have differing thresholds).
 Most retail whiskies are bottled at or near 40% ABV for economic reasons, which has now become a modern custom, and therefore chill-filtering is common.

 Unchillfiltered, cask-strength whisky (usually > 60% ABV or 120 proof) is generally regarded as whisky in its purest form.

 Unlike wine, whisky does not continue to mature in the bottle.